Do you want to build a snowman?

 I feel I have always been good at thinking outside the box and great at perspective.
 Forgiveness has always been given easily to people from me because I always try and look from their perspective.
 If then I still find I wouldn't have done what they did, I would distance myself and try to forgive them in my own time.
 Their childhood may have been harder than mine, or whatever other reason I give myself to do it.
 Anyone was taken by how I found them and I would forgive most things once.

 I tried to then surround myself with people of a similar philosophy.
 Be optimistic, treat others how you want to be treated.
 It is not so much that I looked for it, it is that similar people gravitate towards each other.
 If then a member of the group feels down, you all help them get up.
 One thing I have always loved doing is introducing people I trust to each other.
 This was doubly so for my ex-wife.
 I introduced her proudly to everyone I knew.
 I think that is why the divorce had such a lasting effect on me.
 Not from losing her, but by tainting all of our friends.
 I now have fewer people to turn to when I am the one who needs some extra optimism or a pick up.
 I had spend years forgiving and almost covering up how my ex-wife was, so when I eventually told people what she was really like they were shocked.
 Shocked so much that I had either told lots of little white lies to them over the years about how great she was, or a big lie about how bad she was now.
 Neither were really lies.
 She never changed, how I felt about her did.
 I was blind to who she was and how she treated me for a long time.
 The forgiving and pretending didn't feel like that at the time because it was life and I was in love.
-When my insides finally gave up loving someone who treated me so badly, I saw what she really was.
+When my insides finally gave up loving someone who treated me badly, I saw what she really was.
 I had been my worst enemy however because I had instilled love for her in all my friends.
 They wouldn't see what she was really like as they didn't have to live with her.
 So their love for her would hide all it needed to as it is much harder to accept being told you were wrong about someone you love.
 Only the people who spent considerable time with us saw the truth of what I was saying, and so they remain close friends to me now.
 Some relatives of hers.
 Some old friends of mine. but not many of the friends we made together over the years, the 10 years, we were together.
 A third of my life.

 This brings me back to how this relates to recovery.
 Divorce limits who you can turn to when you need help.
 I never asked our friends to choose sides, but my ex-wife demanded it.
-Before I met Bee I needed help but never really sought it.
+Before this I needed help but never really sought it.
 I was lucky enough to have some great people remaining who had seen what my ex really was and forced themselves into my days to help me.
 I wouldn't be here without them people.
 Covid has done the same thing to a lot of people, including me, that divorce does to most.
 It removes you completely from the support that you don't realise you need until it is gone.
 I saw my friends almost on a schedule every week.
 That stopped with Covid.
 I saw my family almost daily.
 That stopped with Covid.
 I think it is time I realised that I didn't get to where I am now without these people and I need to understand that I was going to find it hard without them.
 As much as anyone thinks they do it all alone.
 They likely don't.
 You likely don't.
 I am terrible at keeping in contact with people and I am not a massive fan of phones.
 I used to just pop in to see people for a brew and a catch up rather than text or call.
 I used to organise days out swimming, climbing or a maybe a drive to the beach.
 Instead of spending the time I would have been catching up with them I have either gamed, or read, or done something that isn't social.
 Continually believing that Covid will be temporary and life will resume.
 It isn't going to.
 Not for a long, long time.
 So I am going to do what a lot of smart people already do and book in time with friends weekly.
 Online.

 I am also going to find that part of me that was optimistic (regardless of my Covid statement above) and pull it out the darkness.
 I will encourage myself to be good, to be positive and to try.
 When I struggle to do that, I will be talking with friends and they can help.
 They have said they need to do the same, so that is great.